ilpanich/jirust-cli/SECURITY.md

 If the vulnerability is evaluated as "to be fixed" an issue will be opened to track its resolution.

 No Bug Bounty program is active at the moment since it is a personal open-source project.

+The reporter username or email we be placed in the issue and in the CHANGELOG to acknowledge is contribution to the project.